Libations of Lifeless Limbs

 Moving from the top down, we need an exposition that reflects Ezra's ontological pessimism in whatever way suits your pursuit.
 His ghostly perspective scans the crowd, like cries on deaf ears, the inspiration that blossoms is from a darkened dead root.
 The responsion title is a libation of ritualistic sacrifice in a wilderness of alliteration.
 Lost?
-Explore the darkened depth of poetic thought, Pound for pound the weightiness of your writing will define your mind, energize your thought and move you, or not.
+Use the outpouring of emotion response to explore the darkened depth of poetic thought, Pound for pound the weightiness of your writing will define your mind, energize your thought and move you.
+Or not.

 Snippet Code: p.2HzSqbf